ayushgp/ayushgp.github.io/_posts/2017-10-23-html-web-components-using-vanilla-js.md

 1. [Custom Elements](https://www.w3.org/TR/custom-elements/): With Custom Elements, web developers can create new HTML tags, beef-up existing HTML tags, or extend the components other developers have authored.
 This API is the foundation of Web Components.
 2. [HTML Templates](https://www.html5rocks.com/en/tutorials/webcomponents/template/#toc-pillars): It defines a new `<template>` element, which describes a standard DOM-based approach for client-side templating.
 Templates allow you to declare fragments of markup which are parsed as HTML, go unused at page load, but can be instantiated later on at runtime.
 3. [Shadow DOM](https://dom.spec.whatwg.org/#shadow-trees): Shadow DOM is designed as a tool for building component-based apps.
 It brings solutions for common problems in web development.
 It allows you to isolate DOM for the component and scope, and simplify CSS, etc.
 4. [HTML Imports](https://www.html5rocks.com/en/tutorials/webcomponents/imports/): While HTML templates allow you to create new templates, HTML imports allows you to import these templates from different HTML files.
-Imports help keep code more organized by neatly arranging your components as separate HTML files.
+Imports help keep code more organized by neatly arranging your components as separate HTML files.<i>Note: HTML imports might go away and are also not widely supported right now.
+Please read [this discussion](https://github.com/w3c/webcomponents/issues/645) for more info.</i>

 ## Defining a Custom Element
 For creating a Custom element, we first have to declare a class for the custom element that defines how the element will behave.
 This class needs to extend the `HTMLElement` class.
 Let's take a detour and first discuss some of the lifecycle methods of custom elements.
 You can use the following lifecycle callbacks with custom elements: